winChawakorn/TypingThrower/README.md

 ## *** NEW GAME VERSION HAS RELEASED, PLEASE UPDATE THE GAME.
 2017/06/05 ***
 <a href="https://github.com/winChawakorn/TypingThrower/raw/master/TypingThrower.jar"> >>>Download this Game</a> Run `TypingThrower.jar` and have fun!</br></br>
-### What's new
-- Server and client will communicate each others by using `char` for most case.
-So that you can't play the online mode in the old version.
-This can increase the communication speed.<br>

 ## *** NEW SERVER VERSION HAS RELEASED.
 THE SERVER MUST BE THE SAME VERSION AS THE GAME.
 2017/06/05 ***
 If our server is closed or you would like to open your own server, you can
-<a href="https://github.com/winChawakorn/TypingThrower/raw/master/Server.jar"> >>>Download the server for Typing Thrower</a> and run `Server.jar` in the terminal or cmd.</br>
+<a href="https://github.com/winChawakorn/TypingThrower/raw/master/Server.jar"> >>>Download the server for Typing Thrower</a> and run `Server.jar` in the terminal, cmd, or etc.</br>
 To change the server, you have to change the IP address in `MainFrame` to your server's IP address.</br>
+### What's new
+- Server and client will communicate each others by using `char` for most case.
+So that you can't play the online mode in the old version.
+This can increase the communication speed.<br>
+- Server can show the time of every activities.

 ## UML Diagram for this project:
 ![UML Diagram](http://i.imgur.com/cDJSst7.jpg)